CORRINE520/corrine520.github.io/README.md

 <div class = "cities">
 <h2><p class = "blue"> My Project </p></h2>
 <ol>
-<li> STA 141B  Statistics Data Technologies Final Project</li>
+<li> <a href="http://htmlpreview.github.io/?https://github.com/Heng19/UC-Davis-Heng-Xu/blob/master/final.html"> STA 141B  Statistics Data Technologies Final Project </a>.</li>
 <p> My groupmates is <a href="https://heng19.github.io/UC-Davis-Heng-Xu/"> Heng Xu</a> and <a href="https://github.com/Shiyuan666/Shiyuan666.github.io/"> Shiyuan Li</a>.
 We are interested in the change of people’s preference on movie genres from 1990 to 2016.
 Because when I was a child, most movies showed were Comedies, but now most of movies are Action movies and Sci-Fiction movies.
-We are curious about the reasons of the trend of movies genre.This is our project webpage: <a href="http://htmlpreview.github.io/?https://github.com/Heng19/UC-Davis-Heng-Xu/blob/master/final.html"> The change of people’s preference on movie genres </a>.
+We are curious about the reasons of the trend of movies genre.This is our project github webpage: <a href="https://github.com/Heng19/UC-Davis-Heng-Xu"> The change of people’s preference on movie genres </a>.
 </p>

 </ol>